What is the Herfindahl-Hirschman index?

 - The maximum index score = 1 (which occurs in the case of a monopoly)

-First Example of the Herfindahl-Hirschman index
+Example 1 of the Herfindahl-Hirschman index

 Let’s use an example marketplace with five brands – their market shares are as follows: